-If the premises are damaged, the landlord must typically provide the following within thirty days after the tenancy ends:
+If the premises are damaged, the landlord typically must provide the tenant with:

-- A detailed list of damages listing their nature and extent, and the repairs required to remedy them
+- A detailed list of damages, documenting their nature and extent, and the repairs required to remedy them

-- Written evidence such as estimates, bills, invoices, or receipts indicating the actual or estimated cost of these repairs
+- Estimates, bills, invoices, or receipts, indicating the actual or estimated cost of repairs

-Let an Attorney Help With Your Security Deposit Dispute
+Let a Landlord-Tenant Attorney Help With Your Security Deposit Dispute